damar-wicaksono/uqtestfuns/docs/test-functions/wing-weight.md

 yy_test = my_testfun(xx_test)
 ```

-Create a histogram of the raw output (i.e., the water flow rate):
+Create a histogram of the raw output (i.e., the weight of the wing):

 ```{code-cell} ipython3
 plt.hist(yy_test, bins="auto");